Always ask for permission. It could save someone’s life.

 My mom was mad because she thought I was doing something she would not approve of with that extra hour and a half.
 There was uncertainty.
 There is no clarification.
 I didn’t make things clear.

 Another thing to make clear

 I’ve had this fucking excuse used on me a hundred times.
 People told me “had you just asked they would have said yes”.
 But people want to lie and make you feel bad or make you feel guilty about shit.
-So that use that as an excuse.
+So they use that as an excuse.
 The answer was always no. But they wanted to prove a point.
 “I would have said yes if you asked.
 What kind of Asshole do you think I am”?

 So if you know people are always going to try to put you down and make you feel bad you may as well take that away from them.